 I have found that the most practical length for me is about ¼ inch beyond my fingertip and I made a gauge to make each nail size consistent.
 This allows me to always have a uniform look along with having spares in case I lose one by accident.

 The nails can be cut to size using either scissors or the special nail clipper available at beauty supply stores.
 I recommend the clippers because they have a slot that they nail goes through and will give a much more uniform cut.
 Having the nails cut to a uniform size allows you to create spare nails should you lose one and know it will match the other nails.

 After two coats of polish followed by a clear top coat and drying overnight they are ready to wear.
-The best way that I have found to secure the fake nail to your own nail is from CHIC’s first president Lane who used Dap contact cement pictured hear instead of the Crazy Glue which usually requires acetone to remove them.
+The best way that I have found to secure the fake nail to your own nail is from CHIC’s first president Lane.
+She used Dap contact cement pictured here instead of the Crazy Glue which, usually requires acetone to remove them.

 You can get DAP at Home Depot along with the throw away metal flux brush.

 Contact cement is in the paint section and the flux brush in tools where the solder is.

 Talon Nails asked me to try out their already painted nails which worked out very well and saved time in the process.
 They are the same material as their unfinished nails coming in popular colors looking great when done.
 The picture below shows the nails as they come in the package.